 In early 2015, the band replaced Toshimoa and Shishir with Vineet Gogoi on guitar and Allan Julius Fernandes on the bass, respectively.
 In July of the same year, Rainburn played at Progworks, a music festival that the band helped organize and curate, and featuring some of India’s biggest progressive artists.
 In October, an unplugged version of ‘Refuge’ was featured on a special, live acoustic show on House of Prog, highlighted by a performance from Ted Leonard of Spock’s Beard fame.
 ‘Canvas of Silence’ was rated one of the Top 5 Prog Albums of 2015 by Classic Rock magazine.

-Summer, 2016 saw the band play their first shows in Mumbai and Pune, followed by an ambitious and extremely well-received national tour in October, 2016 with new members Ravi Nair on bass guitar and Paraj Kumar Singh on guitar.
+Summer, 2016 saw the band play their first shows in Mumbai and Pune, followed by an ambitious and extremely well-received national tour in October, 2016 with new members Ravi Nair on bass guitar and Paraj Kumar Singh (as a live member only) on guitar.
 May, 2017 saw Rainburn release their first music video, the single version of ‘Merchant of Dreams’.
-October, 2018 will see the release of the song’s parent album, Rainburn’s long-awaited debut LP titled ‘Insignify’, mastered at Fascination Street Studios in Sweden.
+November, 2018 will see the release of the song’s parent album, Rainburn’s long-awaited debut LP titled ‘Insignify’, mastered at Fascination Street Studios in Sweden.